Africa in September: From the crazy to the brave to the uniquely momentous - IFEX

 In a country some regard as a bastion of democracy, Mokone's case highlights that criminal defamation is still on the books, in the form of outdated sedition laws.
 While rarely used, their continued existence in many countries across Africa is a tool used by leaders keen to stifle the media and keep it in check.

-A PEN International analytical report on the impact of criminal defamation laws in Africa, highlighting the voices and experiences of writers across the continent, clearly shows "that criminal defamation laws are most often invoked by state authorities not to uphold the rights of ordinary citizens but to shield those wielding the greatest power."
+A PEN analytical report on the impact of criminal defamation laws in Africa, highlighting the voices and experiences of writers across the continent, clearly shows "that criminal defamation laws are most often invoked by state authorities not to uphold the rights of ordinary citizens but to shield those wielding the greatest power."

 "… the cost of these laws is significant - they stifle independent comment and political debate, deny the public the right to know about stories of national importance and deter investigative journalism.
 These laws are incompatible with the African Charter on Human and Peoples' Rights."